thunderbird89/esf/stories/story-knock-knock.md

 He paused, expanding the view to show Jupiter orbit.

 > "Jovian Shipyards has three battleships.
 The *Typhoon* is fully operational.
-The *Lord Cardigan* and *Gallipoli* are both in mid-refit—weapons systems offline, shield generators being replaced, crew at half-strength."
+The *Lord Cardigan* and *Gallipoli* are both in mid-refit - weapons systems offline, shield generators being replaced, crew at half-strength."

 > "Defensive platforms won't matter," Chen said flatly.
 "Ryzak battleships will crack them in the opening salvo. *Sentinel* can't maneuver without engines.
 And two battleships in refit aren't much better than scrap metal."